Skip to main content

 If you or a loved one has been injured from side effects of medications or their interactions, you may be entitled to compensation for injuries and other losses.
 Unfortunately, people who suffer serious side effects may not realize the medication or combinations of medications are causing the problems.
 As a result, they often are not aware they may have a pharmacy malpractice case until the time limits for filing have passed.
 So if you even suspect you have a pharmacy medical malpractice case, you should contact an attorney immediately.

 The seasoned Pennsylvania pharmaceutical medical malpractice attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters, are leaders in the field and are known for settling cases efficiently and litigating cases to obtain maximum compensation.
 If you have suffered any type of drug injuries, including product liability or medical malpractice lawsuits against drug companies, prescribing doctors, or pharmacies, we are here to help.
-We offer a free consultation, so contact our product liability lawyer today to learn your legal options.
+We offer a free consultation on personal injury cases, so contact our product liability lawyer today to learn your legal options.

 Common Medications Involved in Lawsuits